Qinghai: Ethnicity

-There are over 37 recognized ethnic groups among Qinghai's population of 5.2 million, with national minorities making up 45.5% of the population.
-The Han population stand at 54.5% of the total population, Tibetan 20.7%, Hui 16%, Tu (Monguor) 4%, with also some groups of Mongol, and Salar, all of those groups being the most populous in the province.
+There are over 37 recognized ethnic groups among Qinghai's population of 5.6 million, with Han population standing at 50.5% of the total population and national minorities making up 49.5% of the population.
+In 2010, Tibetan population stood at 20.7%, Hui 16%, Tu (Monguor) 4%, with also some groups of Mongol, and Salar, all of those groups being the most populous in the province.
 Han Chinese predominate in the cities of Xining, Haidong, Delingha and Golmud, and elsewhere in the northeast.
 The Hui are concentrated in Xining, Haidong, Minhe County, Hualong County, and Datong County.
 The Tu people predominate in Huzhu County and the Salars in Xunhua County; Tibetans and Mongols are sparsely distributed across the rural western part of the province.
 Of the Muslim ethnic groups in China, Qinghai has communities of Hui, Salar, Dongxiang, and Bao'an.
 The Hui dominate the wholesale business in Qinghai.

 Religion

 The predominant religions in Qinghai are Chinese folk religions (including Taoist traditions and Confucianism) and Chinese Buddhism among the Han Chinese.
 The large Tibetan population practices Tibetan schools of Buddhism or traditional Tibetan Bön religion, while the Hui Chinese practice Islam.
 Christianity is the religion of 0.76% of the province's population according to the Chinese General Social Survey of 2004.
 According to a survey of 2010, 17.51% of the population of Qinghai follow Islam.

 From September 1848, the city was the seat of a short-lived Latin Catholic Apostolic Vicariate (pre-diocesan missionary jurisdiction) of Kokonur (alias Khouhkou-noor, Kokonoor), but it was suppressed in 1861.
 No incumbent(s) recorded.